It is virtually impossible to talk about beekeeping these days without mentioning the flow hive.

 Make only one trip per harvest

-Flash-back to pre-flow hive era.
+Flash-back to the pre-flow hive era.
 The first step is to collect full frames of honey.
-Transport them to your processing area where you either have a centrifuge or a large sieve for the crush method.
+Transport them to your processing area, where you either have a centrifuge or a large sieve for the crush method.

 Once the honey has been extracted, you need to make another trip to the apiary to return the supers to their respective hives.